ethanriverpage/memoria/docs/Common-Gotchas.md

 **Why it matters**: You might start processing thinking it will take 20 minutes and discover it's still running 3 hours later.

 **The reason**: Memoria performs several operations per file:

 - Copying the file (I/O bound)
 - Parsing JSON metadata
 - Embedding EXIF data (exiftool subprocess)
 - Setting file timestamps
-- Computing hashes for deduplication (Google Photos)
+- Computing hashes for deduplication (Google Photos, iMessage)

 **What to do**:

 - Use `--verbose` to monitor progress
 - Use `--workers` to parallelize (default is CPU count - 1)
 - Run processing overnight for very large exports